August 5th, 2019

 Smaller agencies are more likely to innovate and push the boundaries and get out of their comfort zone.
 Their approach is driven by great creative and deliverables, rather than being held back by restrictive business processes and jam-packed work-flows.
 They want to create ground-breaking work, they want to stand out, they want to grow, they want to impress, they are in it for the long-term.

 Whilst we believe that smaller agencies could be the way forward for a lot of brands, it comes down to what the business needs.
 And by no means are we saying that big agencies have no place in the world anymore, of course they do.
 We live in a big world with lots of big ideas, needs and dreams.
 Titans can move mountains, smash boundaries and dig out deep holes.
-But what if we wanted to simply go around the mountain?
+But what if you wanted to simply go around the mountain?
 Redefine the boundaries?
 Or tunnel down through the hole and come out the other side in another place entirely?
-Sometimes you might just need someone to help you look at the landscape differently.
+Sometimes you might just need a creative partner to help you look at the landscape differently.